the-ethan-hunt/jekyll-now/_posts/2017-12-31-Note-to-coders.md

    he shifted the GUI to `Tkinter` from `wx`.
 An achievement indeed!
 Not to forget he also was the group's bug hunter!

-7. [Arib Alam](https://github.com/aribalam)- The guy who was the second bug hunter of the group.
+7. [Arib Alam](https://github.com/aribalam)- This guy who was the second bug hunter of the group.
 Interestingly. he spotted the bugs and then fixed them himself!
 He surely was excited to code!

 8. [Prasenjit Shaw](https://github.com/jitShaw7)- For the guy who came in the party a little late, he made some